One Battle After Another (soundtrack)

-One Battle After Another (Original Motion Picture Soundtrack) is the film score to the 2025 film One Battle After Another directed by Paul Thomas Anderson starring Leonardo DiCaprio, Sean Penn, Benicio del Toro, Regina Hall, Teyana Taylor, and Chase Infiniti.
-The film score was composed by Jonny Greenwood and released through Nonesuch Records on September 26, 2025.
+One Battle After Another (Original Motion Picture Soundtrack) is the film score to the 2025 film One Battle After Another, composed by Jonny Greenwood and released through Nonesuch Records on September 26, 2025.

 Development

-Jonny Greenwood composed the film score for One Battle After Another renewing his association with Anderson for the sixth time since There Will Be Blood (2007).
-Greenwood was involved with the film ever since its inception and had the script since late 2023.
+One Battle After Another is Greenwood's sixth score for the director Paul Thomas Anderson.
+Greenwood was involved with the film since its inception and had the script since late 2023.
 He wrote music based on the script, and played to the finished film during production so that the team could get a sense of understanding on the tone and go along with the script.
-Anderson and Greenwood watched the dailies of the film, to use the musical pieces throughout the film.
+Anderson and Greenwood watched the dailies to use the musical pieces throughout the film.

-Some of the pieces involved Steely Dan's 1972 song "Dirty Work" which served as the center of the theme song for the specific duration based on the rhythm and melody for that theme being particularly acute.
-Anderson noted "Jonny's music is always unique and special.
+Greenwood acquired military drums and played them with computer-controlled robotic beaters.
+He described the arrangement as "a sort of ghost percussion group in the room next door with all these drums on the floor and all of these cables leading to my laptop".
+Anderson said: "Jonny's music is always unique and special.
 We got a sneak preview of where this was going, what the tension was going to be, and what we needed to sustain, so it's a tremendous luxury to work like that, and it's because Jonny is steps ahead of us."

+The film also features two musical cues written by Jon Brion, who worked on several previous Anderson films.
+The music came from Anderson's archive of unused music.
+The session drummer Matt Chamberlain said it came from an improv session he did with Brion and Jim Keltner several years prior.
+Other tracks include "Soldier Boy" by the Shirelles and "Hark!
+The Herald Angels Sing" sung by Ella Fitzgerald.

 Release

 The film score was released through Nonesuch Records on September 26, 2025, the same day as the film's release in digital platforms.
-A physical edition of the album is scheduled to be released on November 14.
+A physical edition of the album was released on November 14.